 Defining the right outsourcing SLA with an external service provider is not easy!
 Make sure your customers’ time is effectively valued.
-You will have to define the level of service they expect, laying out the metrics to measure the outsourced service’s success.
+You will have to define the level of service they expect and lay out the metrics for measuring the outsourced service’s success.

 Before talking about SLA departments and metrics, we must first define SLA.